What Does PCI Stand For?: A Merchant's Guide

 - Follow the PCI Data Security Standard.

 At this point, you may be asking yourself who is required to follow the guidelines offered by the PCI council.
-The answer is everybody that the payments industry involves: merchants, payment processors, banks, payments software and hardware vendors, and payments technology developers.

 How To Officially Become PCI Compliant